When clients explore options for a software development project, a factor that greatly influences the choice of the vendor is pricing.

 When agreeing on the right pricing model, it’s smart to consider the scope and length of the project, the probability of changes to the project, and the level of involvement you want your project team to have.

-This model has shown to be a client favourite, as it allows them to stay on top of the budget, but also manage the pace of production according to their cash flow and deadlines.
+This model has shown to be a client favorite, as it allows them to stay on top of the budget, but also manage the pace of production according to their cash flow and deadlines.
 Another important thing is that the dedicated team model allows the client to create a bond with the team, which helps build trust and increase efficiency.

-If you can clearly visualize the destination, but aren't sure about how to get there, trust our dedicated team with your project.
+If you can clearly visualize the destination but aren’t sure about how to get there, trust our dedicated team with your project.